-In addition to empowering lay people for ministry in their daily life, our goal is to assist the church in educating lay and local leaders in under-served areas for ministry.
+In addition to empowering lay people for ministry in their daily life, the goal was to assist the church in educating lay and local leaders in under-served areas for ministry.
 This commitment led to the creation of the Leading In Faith Today (LIFT) curriculum.

 The courses run from 2 to 6 hours in length and are designed for a lay person to study with the support of a pastor or mentor recommended by their Synod or Diocese Bishop.
 There are both instructor and student manuals, along with a mentoring guide.
 For more information see our FAQ section.